-For many of those looking to enter the business world, a background in business management is an important asset.
-Those with a strong set of business management skills will be well-positioned to take on a variety of roles within an organization, and possess critical competencies that will help businesses of all sizes and sectors to grow.
+For those looking to enter the business world, a background in business management is an important asset.
+Professionals with a strong set of business management skills will be well-positioned to take on a variety of roles within an organization, and possess critical competencies that will help businesses of all sizes and sectors to grow.

 If you're interested in pursuing a career in this thriving field, take a look at our top business management skills list to find out if you have what it takes.